JRMeyer/jrmeyer.github.io/_posts/2016-01-20-Soricut-and-Och-2015.markdown

 ---
 layout: post
-title:  "Radu & Och (2015): Unsupervised Morphology Induction Using Word Embeddings"
+title:  "Soricut & Och (2015): Unsupervised Morphology Induction Using Word Embeddings"
 date:   2016-01-20 22:03:04 -0700
 categories: review
 comments: True
 ---

-=== POST IN PROGRESS ===

-# Outline

 ## Introduction

-Representing words in vector space can tell us a lot about their semantics and syntax.
-This paper shows that we can uncover morphological transformations from these high-dimensional vectors.
+Representing words in vector space can tell us a lot about a word's syntax and semantics.
+This paper shows that one can uncover morphological transformations (i.e. suffixation and prefixation) from these vectors.

 This paper is different from past work because they don't assume any knowledge about the morphology, and don't use any parser (e.g. Morfessor) before embedding.
 The morphology is induced from the embeddings themselves.
 The SkipGram model (Mikolov et al., 2013) is at the core of their method.

-Using relations among related vectors, this study models prefix and sufix morphology.

 Main contributions of this study: